GSA/digitalgov.gov/content/news/2021/06/2021-06-14-making-it-easier-for-people-to-find-federal-agencies.md

 date: 2021-06-08 19:14:00 -0500
 kicker: Search
 title: Making It Easier for People to Find Federal Agencies
-deck: deck text
-summary: "**Making It Easier for People to Find Federal Agencies**&mdash;Finding contact information for a federal department or agency is a top task at USA.gov and USAGov en Español.
+deck: "**Making It Easier for People to Find Federal Agencies**&mdash;Finding contact information for a federal department or agency is a top task at USA.gov and USAGov en Español.
 Our A-Z Index of U.S. Government Departments and Agencies directory is a popular feature and the result of many years of user testing and website user metrics."
+summary:
 # See all topics at https://digital.gov/topics
 topics:
   - content